KZXY-FM

 KZXY-FM (102.3 MHz) is a commercial radio station that is licensed to Apple Valley, California and serves the Victor Valley region of the Mojave Desert, in San Bernardino County.
-The station is owned by El Dorado Broadcasters and airs a top 40 (CHR) music format.
+The station is owned by El Dorado Broadcasters and airs a hot adult contemporary music format.
 The KZXY-FM studios are located in the city of Victorville.

 History

 KAVR-FM/KAPV

 The station first signed on May 17, 1968 as KAVR-FM.
 Owned by BHA Enterprises, it was the FM sister station to KAVR (960 AM) and broadcast a middle of the road music format.

 On September 15, 1972, BHA Enterprises sold KAVR-AM-FM to Phoenix Broadcasters Corporation Ltd. for $423,750.
 Gerald F. Hicks, president of BHA, held a 4.7% interest in the purchasing party.
 However, on October 11, 1973, the Federal Communications Commission (FCC) blocked the transaction and scheduled a hearing on whether the stations' licenses should be revoked, citing Hicks' obtaining a majority of BHA's stock without FCC approval.
 On November 5, 1974, an administrative law judge recommended the revocation of BHA's licenses to the stations.

 In December 1981, KAVR-FM changed its call sign to KAPV.
 The station reverted to the original KAVR-FM call letters in September 1985.